 Business Objectives and Success Criteria

-The team's main goal is to provide the client an Automated Payroll System that will automatically that will have organized all the tasks of the employee and filling the employee taxes.
-These tasks can include calculating wages, withholding taxes and deductions, printing and sending paychecks.
+The team's main goal is to provide the client an Automated Payroll System that will process the payroll of its employees through a computerized process.
+The Automated Payroll System will allow the processing of wages, withholding taxes and deductions, printing and sending paychecks faster than what is being done before, which is by hand.

 Customer or Market Needs

-The main problem of D'Carmelite manual payroll system it takes too much time and space in the school, the proposed system will minimize data entry and human errors from a lot of paper works and pen and paper calculations to fully automated processing of payroll.
-It will also reduce the time of processing the payroll from 8 hours – 2 days of work and make it in to 1-2 hours of work and make the finance department go paperless.
+The main problem of D'Carmelite manual payroll system is it takes too much time in processing that payroll and the records are taking too much area in the finance’s room, hence the proposed system will minimize data entry and remove human errors from a lot of paper works and pen and paper calculations.
+The time that may be removed from the payroll processing will be from 8 hours – 2 days of work to 1-2 hours of work and make the finance department go paperless.

 Business Risks

-Since its automated the user must know how to use the device.
-D'Carmelite is currently using a manual payroll system, the School must provide a payroll admin that can understand the payroll process.
-The payroll system is a web based system, the client must provide a device for the system.
-The client must know how the system works and the business rules.
+Some of the risks in transitioning from a manual payroll processing to an automated one, may be limited to the following: A. People that will be managing the back-end of the system would need to be oriented, if not capable, on how to use the automated payroll system.
+Furthermore, the employees would need to be oriented as well, on how their payroll will be processed.

+B. The automated payroll system is visual basic based application; hence, data of personnel must be well protected and must comply with the requirements of the Data Privacy Act of 2012.
+A security system will be needed therefore to support the payroll system.

 Vision of the Solution

-The proposed system will provide support to the D'Carmelite school, the objective of the group is to help the school regarding their payroll system and their employees.
+The proposed system will provide an aid on their payroll processing, it will not only be a faster processing but also in an efficient and effective way.
+Efficient because there will be less input and more of a record, it will capture data via other modules of the system.
+Effective because it will produce the intended/expected result.

 Vision Statement

-The team main goal is to automate the payroll system of D'carmelite school.
-The goal is to reduce the processing time and the school will go paperless.
-The system will also provide a copy of the employee's paycheck through email.
+An input and paper-free payroll system that that will ensure a hassle-free transaction.

 Major Features

-Embedded database which will lessen the time of searching of each employee’s information
+Embedded database which will reduce the time of each employee’s information

 Automatic Computation of Deductions